Hull, Iowa: Economy

-Agriculture
+Business

 Located in Northwest Iowa, much of Hull's economy is centered around the agricultural industry, either directly or indirectly.
 Agropur Cooperative is located in Hull and is the largest employer.
 The Foreign Candy Company, distributors of Warheads sour candy and other sweets, was started in Hull in 1978.
 The Pizza Ranch restaurant chain was founded in Hull in 1981.
 A Subway opened in February 2013.
 The Hull Co-op Society provides a number of agricultural services to Hull and surrounding areas, including a grain elevator, feed mill, and custom spraying.
 Other businesses include Hull Feed and Produce which provides feed mill services, and Hull Veterinary Clinic.

+The Baumann Brothers General Store was located in Hull until the 1910s.
+A grocery store, Tom's Foodland, was opened on U.S. Route 18, which later became the Hull Food Center.
+The Hull Food Center closed in September 2021 due to the economic effects of the COVID-19 pandemic in Iowa.
+In 2023, Fareway announced plans to open a store in Hull.
+The Hull Fareway opened in July 2024.

 Finance

 Two banks have branches in Hull: Iowa State Bank and American State Bank.
 Iowa State Bank started as Baumann Brothers Bank in 1879.
 Ten years later, it was renamed Iowa State Bank.
 It closed for a short period during the Great Depression and was reopened in 1934.
 American State Bank moved to Hull in 2004, and constructed a new building in 2007.
 It also has branches in Alvord, Granville, Hospers, and Sioux Center.
 It is the largest bank in Sioux County.
-In 2019, The Kelley Group Co purchased Koele Inc (dba Koele Insurance).